Hibiscus coccineus

 long known this plant from her-

-barium specimens, and
+barium specimens, and were glad

 to receive this spring some roots